hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 29-Jun-2021

 [6:00:00](#9EqeLwbm-9CikcgincC7WHrhex9nNNQw2Ep4uiDjFBQ) <planetsizecpu (Jose Luis)>:
-Thx for testing @gltewalt  and good investigation job @hiiamboris Ì†ΩÌ∏Ä
+Thx for testing @gltewalt  and good investigation job @hiiamboris üòÄ

 [6:09:24](#80fZZd0XPT1CjLLJsb7kwzks9EZIWMd_6f1nR_8aors) <planetsizecpu (Jose Luis)>:
 I still testing for flawns on L20, the design still needs some touch up on walls.

 [6:20:18](#ZmaOvNTgQ07VPKG5X6-9CIQgL6HUSMkVxE7EfOgzaCc) <planetsizecpu (Jose Luis)>:
 As my brain does not stop boiling, I am now thinking about a new L21 level.
 I am "phan" from Don Coscarelli's film series "Phantasm", and I want to do this new level in memory of [The Tall Man](https://www.phantasm.com/the-secrets-of-phantasm) actor, Angus Scrimm, who passed away in 2016, and gave me some bad nights sleep when I was young.
 So the new level I want to be a graveyard with catacombs.
-We'll see what comes out of this, I'm thinking of designing new hardware for the boy Ì†ΩÌ∏Å
+We'll see what comes out of this, I'm thinking of designing new hardware for the boy üòÅ

 [6:22:29](#pLAtzSjrXnSuhioiERg3Pev-RY8Lm6XDxe6nx7EI60s) <planetsizecpu (Jose Luis)>:
 * As my brain does not stop boiling, I am now thinking about a new L21 level.
 I am "phan" from Don Coscarelli's horror series "Phantasm", and I want to do this new level in memory of [The Tall Man](https://www.phantasm.com/the-secrets-of-phantasm) actor, Angus Scrimm, who passed away in 2016, and gave me some bad nights sleep when I was young.
 So the new level I want to be a graveyard with catacombs.
-We'll see what comes out of this, I'm thinking of designing new hardware for the boy Ì†ΩÌ∏Å
+We'll see what comes out of this, I'm thinking of designing new hardware for the boy üòÅ

 [17:00:29](#w2mAUXWLAjMwhHKEiXIKApzNfFyOXRWrCHHPlty2tZs) <greggirwin (Gregg Irwin)>:
 The 67 note might be good to put somewhere.
 I don't know the best place, but that's a non-obvious trick.